snehaarkala/datawarehouse_sql/README.md

 # datawarehouse_sql
-Building a modern data warehouse with sql server,including ETL processes,data modeling and analytics
+ welcome to Building a modern data warehouse with sql server,including ETL processes,data modeling and analytics